selimslab/selimslab.github.io/HOME/_projects/search.md

 ---
 layout: post
-title: Writing a search engine with page rank, in 200 lines
+title: A search engine with page rank, in 200 lines
 ---